-When in doubt about a potentially unethical situation or the best course of action, employees or suppliers can communicate directly with their local management team.
-If they are not comfortable speaking with the contact person, or not satisfied with the resolution, they can contact our business ethics team at email@example.com.
+When in doubt about a potentially unethical situation or the best course of action, employees, clients or suppliers can communicate directly with the local management team.
+If they are not comfortable speaking with their contact person, or not satisfied with the resolution, they can fill out a report on our external and secured platform or contact our business ethics team at email@example.com.

 Supply chain management and procurement